dventimiglia/CarND-Behavioral-Cloning/README.md

 -   **batch:** generator that takes a list of generators into a list of NumPy array "batches"

+The actual code for these utility functions is presented below.

     feed = lambda filename: (l for l in open(filename)) split = lambda lines, delimiter=",": (line.split(delimiter) for line in lines) select = lambda fields, indices: ([r[i] for i in indices] for r in fields)